-Cleaning and sanitizing commonly used tools, controls and other surfaces Social distancing; maintaining 6 ft. of separation between people Ensuring everyone has proper PPE, including gloves with complete fingers Ensuring no large gatherings/meetings (in excess of 10 people) Ensuring closure of food trucks, etc. Ensuring sub and all-hands meetings are scheduled around social distancing and gathering requirements of fewer than 10 people.
-Maintaining 6-ft. separation during scheduling/work plan meetings Encouraging employees to not carpool into work (per social distancing) Instructing sick workers to stay home (or go home if at work) and not return until symptom free Ensuring workers notify their supervisor and HR when calling in sick Ensuring supervisors notify the COVID-19 Leadership Group of infected/potentially infected workers Des and the sign of the same of th Per sonnel/Material Hoist and Elevator Requirements: Ensuring a maximum of 1 operator plus 3 workers.
+Cleaning and sanitizing commonly used tools, controls and other surfaces Social distancing; maintaining 6 ft. of separation between people Ensuring everyone has proper PPE, including gloves with complete finge ers Ensuring no large gatherings/meetings (in excess of 10 people) Ensuring closure of food trucks, etc. Ensuring sub and all-hands meetings are scheduled around social distant and gathering requirements of fewer than 10 people. cing Maintaining 6-ft. separation during scheduling/work plan meetings Encouraging employees to not carpool into work (per social distancing 3) Instructing sick workers to stay home (or go home if at work) and not return until symptom free Ensuring workers notify their supervisor and HR when calling in sick Ensuring supervisors notify the COVID-19 Leadership Group of infected, potentially infected workers / Per sonnel/Material Hoist and Elevator Requirements: Ensuring a maximum of 1 operator plus 3 workers.
 Locations marked out on cab floor in red tape for each individual.
 Level 10 will limit personnel in the elevator as necessary.